Azure-Samples/app-templates-WLS-on-aks/README.md

   - View your subscription using ```az account show```
   - If you don't have an account, you can [create one for free](https://azure.microsoft.com/free).
 - You must have an Oracle account.
 To create an Oracle account and accept the license agreement for WebLogic Server images, follow the steps in [Oracle Container Registry](https://aka.ms/wls-aks-ocr).
 Make note of your Oracle Account password and email.
+- GitHub CLI (optional, but strongly recommended).
+To install the GitHub CLI on your dev environment, see [Installation](https://cli.github.com/manual/installation).

 ## Getting Started